JensRantil/jensrantil.github.io/content/posts/2023-10-29_how-to-ask-good-questions.md

 > know.
 You can find the logs for my error message [here][placeholder-link].

 Notice how I preferred to use links to things instead of pasting large bodies of logs into my message above.
-Inlining lots can make a reader overwhelmed.
+Inlining a lot of information in a message can make a reader overwhelmed.
 If you _do_ need to do it, many collaboration tools (Slack/Discord/...) support [uploading code snippets which can be collapsed/expanded][slack-snippet].
 E-mail supports file attachments.

 [minto]: https://untools.co/minto-pyramid
 [slack-snippet]: https://slack.com/intl/en-se/slack-tips/share-code-snippets